The relationship between self-esteem and social anxiety

 Assertiveness

-Let go of perfectionism and rumination
+Let go of perfectionism

 Learn how to Challenge Negative Thinking

 Become more aware of your thoughts and behaviours as you partake in the situations your find challenging.
-See our pages on Challenging negative thoughts and beliefs
+See our pages on Challenging negative thoughts and beliefs.

-Journalling and Goal Setting
+Journalling and Worksheets

 Celebrate Small Achievements